Richard Caring: Clothing

 For less than a year, Caring worked for Green.
 In 2001, Caring invested in Green's British Home Stores (BHS), owning 22.5% of the retailer and earning £100m in dividends, before disposing of his shares in 2006.
 Caring supplied Next plc via a joint venture company NV, but sold his share in the 1990s back to the retailer.
 He built a joint venture to supply Freemans catalogues, again now sold to the partner.
 He also co-developed the Together brand, which after buying out partners he sold to German catalogue firm Otto Versand.
 In 2004–05, ICD saw sales drop to £74.2m from £85.5m, making a pre-tax loss of £523,644 from a £3.99m profit the year before after an exceptional loss on the sale of Amanda Wakeley's designer label.
 In 2007, Caring looked at buying the distressed Prada brand.

 In 2009, ICD employed 250 people and was a smaller operation in the UK than it had previously been.

 Property

-It is proposed by many that Caring first started investing in property while resident in Hong Kong, ploughing back profits from clothing sourcing into other assets.
-His first UK publicised deal was the £45m purchase of a part of the Camden Market complex in 2004, that he purchased from Bebo Kobo and OD Kobo.
+Caring's first UK property deal was the £45m purchase of a 20.6% stake in the Camden Market complex in 2004, that he purchased from Bebo Kobo and OD Kobo.
+In 2014, Camden Market was sold to Israeli-Cypriot billionaire businessman Teddy Sagi.

-Later that same year he bought Wentworth Golf Club in partnership with then minority shareholder, airport hotel entrepreneur Surinder Arora; they paid £130m, £50m more than the club’s book value at the time: He sold Wentworth in 2014 for £135m to Reignwood Investments, a Chinese holding company associated with billionaire Yan Bin.
+Caring bought Wentworth Golf Club in 2004, in partnership with then minority shareholder, airport hotel entrepreneur Surinder Arora; they paid £130m, £50m more than the club’s book value at the time: He sold Wentworth in 2014 for £135m to Reignwood Investments, a Chinese holding company associated with billionaire Yan Bin.

 Caring purchased the former US Navy building in London's Grosvenor Square in 2009.